 What matters more is what I understand from the inside.

-One thing I am very familiar with is that feeling of being stuck, lost and the loneliness that comes with it.
+I know what being stuck feels like and the loneliness that comes with it.
 That place where the thought of change feels impossible and no amount of helpful advice can persuade you otherwise.
 The pressure of weighing up the practicalities against an intuitive yearning.
 Or worse still, feeling paralysed because you don’t want to rock the boat.

 What stayed with me, and what now underpins my work, is how vital it is to work at maintaining and protecting creative energy.